 By the way, you don't have to think that the Bondevik government was climate-friendly.
 The reduction in HFCs was an unsuccessful attempt to comply with the Kyoto protocol.
 Norway had lobbied hard to get HFCs part of the climate agreement, because the high greenhouse gas strength of these gases made it a relatively simple intervention that did not apply to the oil industry.
 But by failing to levy a tax on all other greenhouse gases, such as CO2 and methane, greenhouse gas emissions continued to increase - especially in the oil industry.

 It's never fun to spoil a party.
 However, this whole story does show the strength of a tax on greenhouse gases: it reduces emissions.
 They have been doing this in Sweden since 1991, and their per capita emissions are twice as low as in Norway.
 Last Monday, the Norwegian Labour Party announced that it is open to a carbon fee and dividend system, where the revenue from this carbon tax goes back to the taxpayer.
 People who do not emit much – often the low incomes – can actually profit from this, while high emitters are the ones who pay the most.
 That's what the greening of the economy needs: that we not only save the climate, but also do it in a fair way.

-This text first appeared in Klassekampen on 15 Nov 2019
+This text originally appeared in Klassekampen on 15 November 2019